ss-rocks/afuahf/README.md

-This is a repositry to create nothing frmo nothing :-)
+This is a repositry to create nothing from nothing :-)